delphix/linux-pkg/README.md

   sub-directory you can instruct linux-pkg to fetch artifacts of build dependencies produced by the developer Jenkins instance instead of the production one.

+* **DEPENDENCIES_BASE_URL**: When fetching artifacts from other linux-pkg packages that are marked as dependencies of a package, we look for a specific s3 path based on what product branch or version we are building for, which is defined by DEFAULT_GIT_BRANCH.
+If DEPENDENCIES_BASE_URL is left unset, then the path will be determined automatically.
+DEPENDENCIES_BASE_URL is most useful when set to the input-artifacts of a previous appliance-build run, i.e. "s3://.../input-artifacts/combined-packages/packages".

 ## Package Definition